Porkbutts/tech.adriant.io/_drafts/getting-started-with-aws-lambda.md

 ### Basic Settings

-I'll be skipping over a few of the other sections but I wanted to cover the *Basic Settings* section.
+I'll be skipping over a few of the other sections but I wanted to make sure to cover the *Basic Settings* section.

 ![Lambda UI Basic Settings][lambda-ui-basic-settings]